landindonner/ELK_Stack_Project/README.md

 This completes the successful deployment of ELK Stack with Filebeat data shipper.

-####Metricbeats####
+#### Metricbeat

-To install Metricbeats for additional data analytics, follow the same procedure as described above for Filebeat.
+To install Metricbeat for additional data analytics, follow the same procedure as described above for Filebeat.
 The differences are described below:

 1. Metricbeat configuration file - for this implementation we downloaded the following configuration file in the `/etc/ansible/files/` directory: